jannicz/appointment-picker/README.md

 picker.open();
 ```

-To set a time of a picker instance
+To set a time of a picker instance (empty string resets the time)
 ```javascript
 picker.setTime('10:30');
 ```